SAS Doctors’ and Dentists’ Bursary Scheme

 There is no limit to the number of times one can apply for the Bursary, although please note every application will go through the same competitive process.

-The bursary contribution will be 50% of the total yearly course fee only and will be capped at a maximum amount of £3500.
-As an example, if the yearly course fee is £8,000 the maximum HEE would contribute will be £3500.
+The bursary contribution will be up to 50% of the total yearly course fee only and will be capped at a maximum amount of £3500.
+As an example, if the yearly course fee is £8,000 the maximum NHSE-SW would contribute will be £3500.
 If the yearly course fee is £5,000, the maximum NHSE-SW would contribute will be £2,500.
 NHSE-SW would not reimburse travel/ subsistence or course materials.

 Applicants must secure a place with the appropriate University/course provider and complete the University/course providers application form separate to the Deanery application form.
 The acceptance letter or official email must be attached to the bursary application, or a copy of your email / acceptance letter must be received by our office (Bursary.SW@hee.nhs.uk) by Sunday 27th August 2023 in order for funding to be approved.